Sturlen/open5e-ts/README.md

 Makes working with Open5e data a breeze.
-Typesafe and validated.
+Both Typesafe and fully validated.

 # Usage